ElMehdiEssakhi/GestionRebootFrontEnd/README.md

 # RebootFront
-This is the frontend part of the Reboot Alert Manager project, built using **Angular** and **TailwindCSS**.
+This is the frontend part of the Reboot Manager project, built using **Angular** and **TailwindCSS**.
 It connects to the backend Spring Boot API and displays data related to rebooted and postponed machines, with role-based views for technicians and managers.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.8.